What happens when you hit send to send an email?

 Generally you will have no control over these servers.

-The video below covers the Send and Receive process as discussed above.
+This video below covers the Email Send and Receive process as discussed above.

 Please like/leave comments on Youtube if you found it useful: